hollygrimm/hollygrimm_astro-paper/src/pages/software_cv.md

 ## Objective

 Software Engineer with 25+ years of development experience.
 She has built a variety of machine learning models for image, music, voice, and text generation, currently building at the intersection of climate, blockchain, and machine learning.
-She is a member of the Active Inference Institute's Scientific Advisory Board, member of Celo Network's Climate Collective, co-leader of KERNEL's Regeneration Guild and an active contributor to five decentralized autonomous organizations (DAOs): ReFi DAO for regenerative climate projects, pr1s0n art for inmate art, Algovera AI for decentralized AI, nfDAO for funding NFT projects, Meta Gamma Delta for supporting projects by women, and as a peer mentor for Gitcoin KERNEL.
-Additionally, she is a board president of Natives in Tech.
+She is a member of the Active Inference Institute's Scientific Advisory Board, member of Celo Network's Climate Collective, co-leader of KERNEL's Regeneration Guild and an active contributor to two decentralized autonomous organizations (DAOs): ReFi DAO for regenerative climate projects, pr1s0n art for inmate art, and as a peer mentor for Gitcoin KERNEL.

 ## Education